-Prices for Renting Properties
+Prices For Renting Properties

-It would cost around AUD $1,000 a month on average to rent a one-bedroom in Perth, outside the city center.
-You will pay AUD $1,900 a month for an equivalent apartment in Sydney, and AUD $1,500 a month in Melbourne, where rental rates are 40 percent higher than Perth on average.
+It would cost around AUD $1,000 a month on average to rent a one-bedroom in Perth, outside the city centre.
+You will pay AUD $1,900 a month for an equivalent apartment in Sydney, and AUD $1,500 a month in Melbourne, where rental rates are 40 per cent higher than in Perth on average.
 A perfect way to save money is to live with other students or friends you meet in Perth in a shared home.
 Costs can be as low as $350 a month based on where you live and how many people you share with.
 Many foreign students chose to stay on campus in the first year of their college.

 Essential Services Prices